Wayne Davis (World Scout Committee): Global Leadership in Scouting

+Ongoing Impact

-A "navy brat", Davis was born to American parents overseas.
-He became an educator, setting up a school in Addis Ababa, and became involved with the Ethiopia Scout Association, serving in various national positions.
+Davis remains actively engaged in youth leadership and education initiatives, advocating for programs that provide young people with the skills, knowledge, and values needed to become future leaders. and became involved with the Ethiopia Scout Association, serving in various national positions.
 He eventually moved back to New Jersey to work for Sylvan Learning in a school in Woodbridge.